All Episodes

 All of this is irrelevant.

-I watched this, and uh uh I I put myself in the shoes of the average American is gonna see the soundbite tonight on the evening news.
+I watched this and I put myself in the shoes of the average American who's going to see this soundbite tonight on the evening news.

-And uh they're gonna think that the new Secretary of Defense has just admitted it going to Iraq was pointless and worthless, and a mistake that bin Laden's the target and Bush forgot about bin Laden, confirming everything the Democrats and the media have said, and it so misses the point.
+And they're going to think that the new Secretary of Defense has just admitted that going to Iraq was pointless and worthless and a mistake, that bin Laden's the target, and Bush forgot about bin Laden, confirming everything the Democrats and the media have said, and it so misses the point.

 Half my brain tied behind my back just to make it fair.